 Interested in Freelancing?
 Here's how you set your price 💸💸💸

-Everyone is jumping on the "side hustle" and freelancing train and I have to say, I think it is fantastic!
+Everyone is jumping on the "side hustle" and freelancing train, and I have to say, I think it is fantastic!
 Freelancing can be a great way to earn some extra cash to reach your savings and investing goals.
 However, setting your price as a freelancer can be tough with sites like upwork.com that offer huge ranges.
 It can leave you scratching your head where to start.
-Here's our guide for establishing your price as a freelancer:
+Here's my guide for establishing your price as a freelancer:

 1. Do Your Research